Ineffective assistance of counsel occurs when your lawyer does not represent you the way that is expected of a competent attorney.

 2.3 Failing to Object

-When a witness or lawyer at trial does something that violates the criminal rules or the rules of evidence, the lawyer is supposed to object.
+When a witness or lawyer at trial does something that violates the criminal rules or the rules of evidence, your lawyer is supposed to object.
 Failure to do so may rise to the level of ineffective assistance.5

 2.4 Failure to Object to Prosecutorial or Jury Misconduct

-- the attorney’s performance was deficient; and
+- your attorney’s performance was deficient; and

-- the deficient performance prejudiced the defense.
+- the deficient performance prejudiced your defense.

 Both of these have to be proven to win on this claim during an appeal.